cloud-gov/federalist.18f.gov/pages/documentation/federalist-sandbox.md

 It's important to try a tool before committing to using it, and with Federalist, we give you the power to do just that before having to do any paperwork.

-We understand that signing agreements in the federal government can be slow, but you can to start building the site in our sandbox environment and be ready to launch to production as soon as the agreement is signed.
+We understand that signing agreements in the federal government can be slow, but you can start building the site in our sandbox environment and be ready to launch to production as soon as the agreement is signed.

 ## Ready to launch: